Sushmitha999/event-create-and-upload/README.md

 ### MongoDB

 Open `.env-test` and add your MongoDB URI, local or Atlas.
-Save the file as .env Eg. `DBURI = <your connection string>`
+Save the file as .env.

+Eg. `DBURI = <your connection string>`